jacobweinstock/tinklet/README.md

 ```

 ## Design Philosophies

+Tinklet uses the design philosophies from [here](https://github.com/jacobweinstock/DesignPhilosophy) and well as the following:

 1. prefer easy to understand over easy to do
 2. `pkg` packages do not log only return errors